 |This weekly bulletin insert complements the curriculum published by the Department of Christian Education of the Orthodox Church in America.
 This and many other Christian Education resources are available at http://dce.oca.org.|

-Some popular stand-up comedians have recently taken to upbraiding the God of the Old Testament.
+Some popular stand-up comedians have criticized the God of the Old Testament.
 He is, they complain in their routines, ruthless.
 He is unpredictable.
 He is—especially in the case of Moses--distinctly unfair.
-One comic recently declared, as he strode across the stage with his microphone and cigarette, that it wasn't right that Moses should be kept from entering the Promised Land.
+One comic declared, as he strode across the stage with his microphone and cigarette, that it wasn't right that Moses should be kept from entering the Promised Land.
 After all, he had done many good and courageous things for God.

 The Feast of the Transfiguration this week gives us a chance to reflect on this comic's declaration.
-On the day before the Feast we remember a woman who also can encourage us to think about God's "fairness."
+The Church honors a woman who also can encourage us to think about God's "fairness."
 She is Saint Nonna, the mother of Saint Gregory the Theologian and a woman who knew the efficacy of heartfelt prayer.

 Nonna, a dedicated Christian, was married to a pagan man.
 Her husband's lack of belief was a source of pain for many years, but she kept praying for his enlightenment.
 Though it took a long time, Nonna's husband did become a Christian, and eventually was made bishop of the city of Nazianzus.
 Nonna was a female deacon.
 One of the duties of deaconesses was to help and guide Christian women married to pagans.
 So she may well have been a strong support to other women in her same circumstances.
 In addition, of course, she was the influential mother of one of the Church's greatest saints.